 There are programs at all levels for students interested in pursuing some type of cardiopulmonary degree.
 Program fields include cardiopulmonary science, cardiovascular studies, health studies, and cardiopulmonary science.

-A 4-year bachelor's degree program in cardiopulmonary science prepares students to work in a healthcare facility as a respiratory therapist or in cardiovascular technology, depending upon the specialty track chosen.
-Admission requirements for these programs might include an associate degree or being a registered respiratory therapy.
-Students learn through classroom, lab and clinical experiences, with courses and hands-on training covering topics such as anatomy, patient assessment, cardiac electrophysiology and vascular technology.
+A bachelor's degree program in cardiopulmonary science prepares students to work in a healthcare facility as a respiratory therapist or in cardiovascular technology, depending upon the specialty track chosen.
 Certification and licensing requirements vary for different occupations, but all states require that respiratory therapists be licensed.

-Master's programs in cardiovascular studies are open to healthcare professionals with bachelor's degrees who want to advance their knowledge.
-Courses in these 2-year programs combine classroom work with labs and research and may include studies in medical instrumentation, pathophysiology and cardiopulmonary critical care.
-A thesis is usually required.
+Master's programs in cardiovascular studies are open to healthcare professionals with bachelor's degrees looking to advance their knowledge.
+A thesis is required.

-At the doctoral level, students take core courses that cover general topics in research methodology and cardiopulmonary science.
-They then choose elective courses in the area in which they intend to focus their research and complete a dissertation.
-Topics can include mechanical ventilation and disease processes in cardiology.
+At the doctoral level, students take core courses covering research methodology and cardiopulmonary science.
+They choose elective courses in the area in which they intend to focus their research and complete a dissertation.

 Bachelor of Science in Cardiopulmonary Science